alaachami/cs490-studyus/README.md

 ## Installation

-To install StudyUs, follow these steps:
+To run the StudyUs development enviroment, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `npm install`.
+2. Install the required dependencies using
+`cd studyus-api` then
+`npm install`
-3. Start the app using `npm start`.
+3. Start the app using
+`cd studyus-api` then
+`npm start`

 ## Usage